dmt94/ls-notes/js-101/lesson-2/errors.md

 When `both ` are `true`:
 1. a built-in JS function or method CAN `throw an exception` and you need to handle or prevent that exception

-2. can't use `guard clause` to prevent exceeption
+2. can't use `guard clause` to prevent exception